 - 1. Turn on the computer. - 2.
-When the logo screen comes up, immediately press the speaker-mute key - 3.
+When the logo screen comes up, immediately press F1. - 3.
 Type the supervisor password to enter the ThinkPad Setup program. - 4.
 Select Security. - 5.
 Select Password. - 6.
 Select Power-On Password. - 7.
 Type the current supervisor password in the Enter Current Password field. then leave the Enter New Password field blank, and press Enter twice. - 8.
 In the Changes have been saved window, press Enter. - 9.
-Press the search key osave changes and exit the ThinkPad Setup program.
+Press F10 to save changes and exit the ThinkPad Setup program.